thecartercenter/nemo-docs/content/formsquestions/formsquestions.rst

 Skip Logic
 ----------

-On ODK Collect (ELMO Android app), by default when you swipe left or click on next button you will be redirected to the following question in the form.
+On ODK Collect (ELMO Android app), by default when you swipe left or click :fa:`arrow-right` you will be redirected to the following question in the form.
 With the skip logic you can go to any question on the form if conditions are met.

 To edit skip logic:

 1. Click :guilabel:`Forms` menu.
-2. Select a form from the list and click :guilabel:`Edit` icon.
+2. Select a form from the list and click :fa:`pencil`.
 3. Click on the :guilabel:`Question` you want to edit.
-4. Click on skip logic dropdown and select :guilabel:`After this question, skip ...`.
+4. Click on skip logic dropdown :fa:`caret-down` and select :guilabel:`After this question, skip ...`.
 5. Choose the destination and conditions to be met.

 .. image :: skip-logic.png